taw00/stockfish-rpm/README.md

 _.&nbsp;.&nbsp;.&nbsp;packaged for Fedora and CentOS_

+**UPDATE (20250217):** This build has not been maintained for a very long time.
+Why?
+Because the Fedora distro has been far better about maintaining and keeping up with the versioning of Stockfish than it has in the past.
+If it ever falls way behind again, perhaps I shall revive this.
+Cheers! -t

 **What's a chess engine?**
 You know when you play a game of chess and choose "Play the computer?"
 The chess engine is _the computer_.